Armed Forces of Liberia: Doe regime (1980–1990)

 In 1984 the AFL included the Liberian National Guard (LNG) Brigade and related units (6,300 men), and the Liberian National Coast Guard (about 450 men).
 The brigade, formed between 1964 and 1978, was based at the Barclay Training Center (BTC) in Monrovia, and was composed of six infantry battalions, a military engineer battalion (which circa 1974 under the command of Colonel Robert M. Blamo completed an airstrip at Belefania Town), a field artillery battalion (the First Field Artillery Battalion, reportedly at Camp Naama in Bong County) and a support battalion.

 Three of the infantry units—the First Infantry Battalion, stationed at Camp Schieffelin, the Second Infantry Battalion at Camp Todee in northern Montserrado County, and the Sixth Infantry Battalion at Bomi Hills—were tactical elements designed to operate against hostile forces.
 The other battalions, the Third Infantry Battalion based at the Barclay Training Centre in Monrovia, the Fourth Infantry Battalion at Zwedru in Grand Gedeh County, and the Fifth Infantry Battalion at Gbarnga in Bong County served mostly as providers of personnel for non-military duties.
 Soldiers in these units were used extensively as policemen, customs and immigration officials, and as tax collectors.

+By mid-1990, discipline within the AFL had reportedly deteriorated significantly.
+A declassified Central Intelligence Agency information report from June 1990 stated that soldiers were increasingly involved in robberies, shootings, and harassment of civilians in Monrovia, while accidental or irresponsible discharges of weapons occurred almost daily.
+According to the report, efforts by AFL leadership and the Joint Security Commission to restore order had only limited success, and large numbers of newly inducted recruits were contributing to problems of discipline and cohesion within the force.
+The deterioration in discipline and cohesion contributed to the AFL's inability to respond effectively when rebel forces led by Charles Taylor invaded Liberia later that year, marking the beginning of the First Liberian Civil War in December 1989.